itsSabbir/pdfmergesplit/README.md

 Contributions are welcome!
 If you have ideas for new features or improvements, feel free to fork the repository and submit a pull request.

 ## License
-Distributed under the MIT License.
+Distributed under the GPL-3 License.
 See `LICENSE` for more information.

 ## Acknowledgements
 - Thanks to PyPDF2, a fantastic library that made this tool possible.